On the Diversity-Multiplexing Tradeoff of Unconstrained Multiple-Access Channels: Upper Bound on the Best Diversity-Multiplexing Tradeoff

 \section{Upper Bound on the Best Diversity-Multiplexing Tradeoff}

-In this section we show that for $N<(K+1)M-1$ the DMT of the unconstrained multiple-access channels is suboptimal compared to the optimal DMT of finite constellations.
+In this section we show that for $N<(K+1)M-1$ the DMT of the unconstrained multiple-access channel is suboptimal compared to the optimal DMT of finite constellations.
 On the other hand for $N\ge (K+1)M-1$, we derive an upper bound on the optimal DMT that coincides with the optimal DMT of finite constellations.

-In subsection \ref{subsec:LowerBoundErrorProb_A} we lower bound the error probability of any IC in the multiple-access channels, by using lower bounds from point-to-point channels.
-We use these lower bounds to formulate an upper bound on the optimal DMT of IC's in multiple-access channels, in the form of an optimization problem.
+In subsection \ref{subsec:LowerBoundErrorProb_A} we lower bound the error probability of any IC for the multiple-access channel, by using lower bounds on the error probability of any IC in the point-to-point channel.
+We use these lower bounds to formulate an upper bound on the optimal DMT of IC's for the multiple-access channel, in the form of an optimization problem.
 In subsection \ref{subsec:LowerBoundErrorProb_B} we solve this optimization problem for the symmetric case.
-We compare the optimal DMT of IC's to the optimal DMT of finite constellations, and find the cases where IC's are suboptimal in subsection \ref{subsec:LowerBoundErrorProb_C}.
+We compare the optimal DMT of IC's to the optimal DMT of finite constellations, and find the cases for which IC's are suboptimal in subsection \ref{subsec:LowerBoundErrorProb_C}.
 Finally in subsection \ref{subsec:TheReasonsForSuboptimality} we give a convexity argument that shows for the symmetric case that whenever the optimal DMT is not a convex function IC's are suboptimal